dadailisan/bootstrap-documentation/README.md

 index5_5
 ![index5_5](https://user-images.githubusercontent.com/41881269/44759040-57a34100-ab6a-11e8-8cf2-08162c36cd65.PNG)

-index6.html -->writing using inline and multi block of codes. image classes
+index6.html -->writing using inline and multi block of codes. image classes, I also link the style.css to have borders for visualization.

 index6 homepage:
 index6_1